 - My dad needed Christ.
 I need Christ.

-Typically, when there is relational brokenness between a child and parent, the child is the one articulating how he has been hurt by his sinful parent.
-In almost every case his thinking will be more about what was done to him rather than what he has done to the LORD.
-It is a necessary discussion but it’s not the only one.
+Typically, when there is relational brokenness between a child and parent, the child is the one articulating how his sinful parent has hurt him.
+In almost every case his thinking will be more about what was done to him rather than what he has done to the Lord.
+It is a necessary discussion, but it’s not the only one.

-As the Gospel began to come into view, I began to realize my dad was not the biggest sinner I knew (1 Timothy 1:15).
-Like Paul, my view of myself began to plummet.
+As the gospel began to come into view, I began to realize my dad was not the biggest sinner I knew (1 Timothy 1:15).
+Like Paul, my opinion of myself began to plummet.

 But more than that.

 It no longer mattered who sinned the most.
 The real issue for me was whether I would humble my heart before Almighty God and plead for His forgiveness for the crimes I had committed against Him.
-If there is a modicum of unforgiveness in your heart for what was done to you, then you will not be fully freed by its power.
+If there is a fraction of unforgiveness in your heart for what someone did to you, it is not possible to be entirely free from their actions.

 It is possible my dad did more sinning than I did.
 I don’t know.
 Only God knows.
-Of course, I’m not done yet.
-Maybe after I am dead we can tally up our sins, categorize them, and see who was more guilty.
+Of course, I’m not through with my evil deeds yet.
+Maybe after I am dead, we can tally up our sins, categorize them, and see who was more guilty.

 Because I had more hating to do, there was no room in my heart for the restorative power of Jesus.
 My appeal to you is that if you have anger in your heart toward someone that you will be humble and honest enough to own your sin and seek to do what is right regarding that relationship.

-If you can make peace today, then do it.
+If you can make peace with an adversary today, please do it.
 Don’t wait until it is impossible.
-(See Romans 12:16-22) Let the power of the Gospel rule your attitude and your actions.
-It was the Gospel that released me from the hatred I had for my father.
-It was the Gospel that motivated me to stop hating him.
+(See Romans 12:16-22) Let the power of the gospel rule your attitude and your actions.
+It was the gospel that released me from the hatred I had for my father.
+It was the gospel that motivated me to stop hating him.

 - Are you angry with someone?